 Narration Track

-An audio voiceover added during live presentations, gaming, or tutorials.
-Used to explain what’s happening on-screen in real-time.
+During live presentations, gaming, or tutorials, an audio voiceover is added to explain what’s happening on screen in real-time.

 Non-Public Stream